goharbor/community/proposals/OIDC_Authentication_Suppot.md

 ## Non-Goals

-* Integration with none-OIDC identity managers such as Keystone
+* Integration with non-OIDC identity managers such as Keystone
 * Support multiple identity managers, such as OIDC/LDAP, OIDC/DB at the same time.

 ## Compatibility